 Customers care about privacy, particularly when it comes to their financial information, and are taking action to protect it.
 A third of UK organisations lose customers after a data breach and four in 10 customers say they’ll never return to a business after a security issue.
-Other research has found 92% of people feel uncomfortable about the number of companies that collect data about them and 90% are shocked by the number of companies who have access to their data.
-Demonstrating good practice in this area will boost the confidence of customers – now and in the future.
+Fintechs can boost the confidence of customers by demonstrating good privacy practices.
+That includes considering privacy implications at every stage of developing a new product or service, being upfront about how they’re processing customer data, and promoting the extra steps they’re taking to keep personal information safe.
 It’s what our co-founder Nigel likes to call “putting the PR into GDPR”.
-The question you have to ask yourself is, do you want to be like Apple or Facebook when it comes to privacy?

 Fintech innovation may move at a fast pace but there’s lots happening in the regulation arena too.
 Entrepreneurs risk finding themselves in breach unless they keep up to date, particularly if they plan to expand internationally.
-A recent study found 64% of fintech firms failed to meet the GDPR compliance requirements and software vulnerability was the biggest issue.
-Another fintech cyber security survey found 98% of the top 100 global startups have vulnerabilities in their websites and mobile applications.
+A fintech cyber security survey found 98% of the top 100 global startups have vulnerabilities in their websites and mobile applications.
 Using a tool like the Privacy Compliance Hub enables fintechs to Peter Edenholm, chief operating officer at tomato pay, says the Privacy Compliance Hub has made keeping up with privacy regulation as easy as it can be.
 “We meet regularly as a team and catch up informally in between to review what we’re doing and any regulation updates.
 For any new company that needs to achieve compliance, the Hub’s step-by-step process will help them understand their obligations very quickly.”